Nostolgic Video Games

 Pinback @ Neumos

 Last night I met up with Dave, a new friend I met on Capitol Hill the weekend prior.
 Coincidentally, he’s from Mt.
 Clements, Michigan.
 Dave highly recommended that I checkout Pinback, from southern California, so there we were.
 East Side crew in full effect for a concert at Neumos.
+Dave is a musician.
+He shared with me stories where he almost played for some very well known bands, and that he would do just about anything to play with Pinback.
+Well, little did we know, life had some interesting stuff in store for him.

-The opener, Little White Teeth was pretty good, though we only caught the last half of their set.
-One of the two members of the band was not able to make the show due to a recent addition to his family, which was shown on the screen.
-It was Rob Crow performing solo, so that his partner could be with his newborn baby.
+Next, Pinback came on stage.
+One of the two members of the band was not able to make it to the show due to a recent addition to his family.
+The newborn child was projected on the screen to emphasize the point.
+Daddy was not going to make it to his performance.
+So, Rob Crow performed solo, so that his partner could be with his newborn baby.
 Rob was having a hard time, as he only had one day to prepare.
 Luckily, members from the opening band helped out a bit.

 Soon the crowd was making requests that Rob was having a hard time fulfilling.
 At one point, he said, “I just need someone to sing this.”
 I pushed Dave forward, toward the stage.
 He turned and smiled before running up and jumping on stage.